Pale-naped brushfinch

-The pale-naped brushfinch (Atlapetes pallidinucha) is a species of bird in the family Passerellidae.
+The pale-naped brushfinch (Atlapetes pallidinucha) is a species of bird in the family Passerellidae, the New World sparrows.
 It is found in Colombia, Ecuador, Peru, and Venezuela.

-Its natural habitat is subtropical or tropical moist montane forest.
+Taxonomy and systematics

+The pale-naped brushfinch was formally described in 1840 with the binomial Tanagra (Arremon) pallidinucha.
+It was reassigned to its present genus Atlapetes in 1911.

+The pale-naped brushfinch has two subspecies, the nominate A. p. pallidinucha (Boissonneau, 1840) and A. p. papallactae (Hellmayr, 1913).